takeAction/jekyll-now/_posts/2018-01-28-Ehcache-Hello-World.md

 ### What is Ehcache

   > Ehcache is an open source, standards-based cache that boosts performance, offloads your database, and simplifies scalability.
+It's Java-based.

 ### Usage